Each bowl is shaped by hand on a small lathe in my workshop — a slow, considered process that lets the wood decide its own character.

 Kees at the lathe — Oxford, Mississippi

-What began as a retirement project has become a genuine craft practice.
 I work in a converted garage that is my home workshop, spending hours coaxing bowls from often challenging hardwoods.
 There’s something deeply satisfying about the process — the sharpening of the tools, the shavings, and the slow reveal of grain and figure as the form emerges.

 I approach each piece with patience.
 I let the wood guide me.
 Some blanks have wild grain that demands careful technique; others are cooperative and almost eager.
 Every bowl ends up unique — a product of the particular piece of wood, the decisions made at the lathe, and the finishing method chosen to bring out its best.